-A unified platform approach to ransomware prevention
+A platform approach to obtain ransomware insurance

 Deploying point products across the attack surface will only hinder visibility and lead to false positives.
-Leverage a unified cybersecurity platform backed by the security functions listed mentioned above to give security teams total visibility across endpoints, cloud, networks, email, etc.
+Leverage a cybersecurity platform backed by the security functions listed mentioned above to give security teams total visibility across endpoints, cloud, networks, email, etc.

 Bonus tip: a platform with extended detection and response (XDR) capabilities will collect and correlate deep threat activity data across multiple security layers to surface verified and actionable alerts, freeing teams to focus on investigation and remediation.

 A strong and holistic ransomware prevention strategy is crucial to improving your security posture and demonstrating to cyber liability underwriters that you meet or even go beyond coverage requirements.